Lezyne V10 Review

 As mentioned in the ergonomics section above, the chain breaker on the V10 is straightforward and easy to use, although its smaller size does make it a little harder to hold onto when you're applying some torque to push a pin out of the chain.
-This is similar to using the chain breaker on the Specialized EMT Pro MTB which is roughly the same size as the one on the V10.
-Overall, testers found the V10 to be more user-friendly than tools with multiple pieces like the Park Tool IB-3 and the OneUp EDC and Blackburn Switch Wrap, but a little less than tools with no cover or case like the Specialized EMT Pro MTB or the Blackburn Tradesman.
+Overall, testers found the V10 to be more user-friendly than tools with multiple pieces like the Park Tool IB-3 and the OneUp EDC and Blackburn Switch Wrap, but a little less than tools with no cover or case like the Blackburn Tradesman.

 The V10 appears to be a very durable product.
 It is made with an all metal construction that includes machined aluminum side plates, forged and machined Cr-V+ anti-corrosion bits, a stainless steel chain breaker, and Chrome Vanadium steel hardware.
 The anti-corrosion bits should never rust or tarnish, and the heads all look like new even after repeated use.